 The World Cup also has a rich history, and some even view it as a story in and of itself.
 Every cup is a chapter in the book, but the book itself is much bigger than any one tournament.

 We’ll cover the fascinating story of the World Cup from its inception to the present day.
-We’ll highlight some of the most memorable moments the tournament has ever produced and give you the inside scoop on what’s likely to happen in the upcoming World Cup 2018.
+We’ll highlight some of the most memorable moments the tournament has ever produced and give you the inside scoop on what’s likely to happen in the World Cup 2018.

 If this one’s anything like the previous ones, it’s going to be utterly unmissable!
 What will be your World Cup 2018 betting strategy this year?

 The FIFA World Cup 2018 At a Glance